Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes, all contractors are required to be registered with the City of Windcrest.
-This must be done annually and the fee for registering is $20.00.
-You will need to bring your state license along with a driver's license to the Administration Office to obtain your registration.
+This must be done annually, NO fee is currently being charged.
+You will need to upload your state license along with a driver's license to MyGovermentOnline

-For electrical, mechanical, plumbing and irrigation work, a state licensed contractor must pull the permit.
-For any other work, if the homeowner pulls the permit then the homeowner assumes all liability for the work performed.
+For electrical, mechanical, plumbing, and irrigation work, a state-licensed contractor MUST pull the permit.
+If a contractor will be hired for any work being done, the contractor will have to pull the permit.
+If the homeowner will be the only one performing the work, the homeowner will have to pull a permit and assumes all liability for the work performed.

 Permit costs vary.
 Building permit costs are based on the value of construction.
 All other permit costs are based on what type and amount of work will be performed.
-It is best to call the Permit Office to get the permit costs for the specific work to be performed.
+Call the Permit Office to get the permit costs for the specific work to be performed.

 Yes, all work that is performed needs to be inspected to ensure that it is done in accordance with the applicable codes adopted by the City of Windcrest.
-Generally, a 24-hour notice of an inspection request should be given.
-All inspections are performed in a timely manner.
+Schedule your inspection on MyGovermentOnline

 The City of Windcrest has adopted the latest International Codes as published by the International Code Council Inc., including the International Energy Code.
 The most current edition of the National Electrical Code as published by the National Fire Protection Association is also used.